 The Diversity in Tech (DIV) Conference & Awards is a celebration of those who are championing the nationwide movement to increase diversity across the technology industry.

-Due to the outbreak of Coronavirus, we will be announcing next steps for the Diversity in Tech Conference & Awards shortly.
+Due to the outbreak of Coronavirus, the Diversity in Tech Conference & Awards is postponed, we will be announcing next steps shortly.

-To learn more email DIV@mouse.org for media inquiries, sponsorships, and all other requests.
+Please email DIV@mouse.org for concerns and all other inquiries.

 Start your Mouse Membership!